You’re worth more than the design rates you are currently charging.

 Let's move on to the pros

 - You may attract more upmarket clients.
 There's a reason why high priced auto repair shops are always busy.
-Joe wrench down the street may charge a fraction of the price and yet he's struggling.
+Joe wrench down the street may charge a fraction of the price, and yet he's struggling.
 That's because people believe they get what they pay for.
-They are willing to dish out more money because they believe they are receiving better service.
+They are willing to dish out more money because they think they are receiving better service.
 The same principle applies to design clients.
-The more they pay the more value they'll see in the design.
+The more they pay, the more value they'll see in the design.

-- You will be viewed as a more influential designer.
-Is that high priced lawyer really that much better than the public defender?
+- Clients will view you as a more influential designer.
+Is that high priced lawyer that much better than the public defender?
 Perhaps, perhaps not.
-But regardless, which would you rather have representing you?
+But regardless, which would you prefer have representing you?

 - You can compete with designers who charge more.
 More on this later.

 - And let's not forget increased profitability.
 It's simple math.
-You provide the same services you always have, charge your clients more for them, your revenue increases.
+You provide the same services you always have, charge your clients more for those services, your revenue increases.

 So when you look at it, the pros drastically outweigh the one con.
 And remember, increasing your prices does not necessarily lead to fewer clients and loss of income.